MQTT Sparkplug to AWS IoT Sitewise Integration: A Step-By-Step Guide

 Save this information.

-Check to see if the connection to the broker was sucessful.
+Check to see if the connection to the broker was successful.

 Okay, so what this means is that, my Wind Turbine data should be flowing into AWS Sitewise.